Hussienserag/Complete-CI-CD-on-AWS/docs/ANSIBLE-CONFIGURATION.md

 ## Overview

-This document provides comprehensive documentation for all Ansible components used in the ITI E-Commerce Platform project for server configuration and automation.
+This document provides comprehensive documentation for all Ansible components used in the E-Commerce Platform project for server configuration and automation.

 ## File Structure